 The dermaplaning process starts with cleansing your skin and applying a degreaser.
 Next your skin will be held taught and the blade will gently scrape back and forth across your skin at a 45 degree angle until all the dead skin and hair is removed.
 There is no pain associated with the treatment and most patients fall asleep during the procedure.
-After serums to hydrate and improve texture will be applied as well as sunscreen.
-You may return to your normal regimen directly after the treatment but keep in mind that you will probably be a little more sensitive to the products you are using since they will penetrate much quicker.
+After, serums and sunscreen will be applied to hydrate and improve texture.
+You may return to your normal regimen directly after the treatment, but keep in mind that you will probably be a little more sensitive to the products you are using since they will penetrate much quicker.

 Dermaplaning vs Microdermabrasion